 Description: Pass through meadows grazed by Roosevelt elk and a second-growth redwood forest en route to the sands of Gold Bluffs Beach and the 30-foot walls of Fern Canyon.
 Explore this isolated area while staying at the Gold Bluffs Beach Campground, with nearby access to Coastal Trail (Gold Bluffs Beach section), and the Fern Canyon Trail.
 Fern Canyon parking permits required May 1- Sept 30th.
 These need to be applied for ahead of time.

 Bald Hills Road Mostly unpaved; Motorhomes/RVs and trailers not advised.
 The road is very windy, narrow and rough.

 Distance & Duration: ~17 miles, one way (from junction with U.S. 101 to Lyons Ranch trailhead); 45 minutes.

 Directions: Signed exit for Bald Hills Road is about 1 mile north of Orick, Calif. on U.S. 101; after about 13 miles Bald Hills Road becomes unpaved.

-Description: Ascend a steep, 15 percent grade through old-growth redwoods (with trail access to the Lady Bird Johnson and Tall Trees groves) before passing through several open prairies resplendent with spring wildflowers, Roosevelt elk, and black bear.
+Description: Ascend a steep, 15 percent grade through old-growth and second-growth redwoods (with trail access to the Lady Bird Johnson and Tall Trees Grove) before passing through several open prairies resplendent with spring wildflowers, Roosevelt elk, and black bear.
 Along the way, the Redwood Creek Overlook provides outstanding views of its namesake drainage as well as the Pacific Ocean in the distance.
-Further on are trailheads leading to the picturesque and historic Dolason and Lyons ranch sites.
+Further on are trailheads leading to the picturesque and historic Dolason Prairie and Lyons Ranch sites.